Invisible Touch (song): Live versions

-A live version of "Invisible Touch" appears on the albums The Way We Walk, Volume One: The Shorts, and Live over Europe 2007, as well as on the DVDs Genesis Live at Wembley Stadium, The Way We Walk – Live in Concert and When in Rome 2007.
+A live version of "Invisible Touch" appears on the albums The Way We Walk, Volume One: The Shorts (1992), and Live over Europe 2007, as well as on the DVDs Genesis Live at Wembley Stadium (1989), The Way We Walk – Live in Concert (1992) and When in Rome 2007.

-"Invisible Touch" was performed during the Invisible Touch, We Can't Dance, Calling All Stations (with Ray Wilson on vocals), Turn It On Again and The Last Domino? tours.
-During the Turn It On Again tour, the song was the main set finale featuring fireworks going off as the song ended.
+"Invisible Touch" was performed during the Invisible Touch, We Can't Dance, Calling All Stations (with Ray Wilson on lead vocals), Turn It On Again and The Last Domino? tours.
+During the Turn It On Again Tour, the song was the main set finale featuring fireworks going off as the song ended.
 It was also the set closer on The Last Domino?
 Tour, but there weren't any fireworks.
 Collins has also performed the song on his solo tours since its release, including The First Final Farewell and Not Dead Yet tours.

 Genesis also performed the song at Wembley Stadium for Live Earth.
-Collins's use of the word "fuck" in the song (which he had done since 1992) in front of millions of television viewers at 2pm resulted in an apology from British presenter Jonathan Ross, who vowed to give Collins a "talking to".
+Collins's use of the word "fuck" in the song (which he had done since 1992) in front of millions of television viewers at 2pm resulted in an apology from English presenter Jonathan Ross, who vowed to give Collins a "talking to".
 Collins was one of several performers at the event whose offensive language caused the BBC to be censured by the media regulator Ofcom.

 The song has never been performed in its original key in concert.
-On the Invisible Touch and We Can't Dance tours, the song was tuned down a half-step to prevent strain on Collins' voice.
+On the Invisible Touch and We Can't Dance tours, the song was tuned down a whole step to prevent strain on Collins' voice.
 On the Calling All Stations tour, it was tuned down further to fit then-lead vocalist Ray Wilson's naturally deeper voice.
 Starting with the Turn It On Again tour, the song was gradually tuned down further with each succeeding tour to accommodate Collins' aging voice, including the Not Dead Yet and The Last Domino? tours.

 Music video

 Genesis reunited with director Jim Yukich to make the "Invisible Touch" music video in 1986.
 Yukich had previously worked with Genesis on the "That's All" music video in 1983.
-The scene begins in a large auditorium with Collins, Rutherford and Banks goofing around with 8MM cameras; the video progresses to show the entire set with Collins using his own drumsticks for a microphone and the band fooling around with Yukich and the crew.
+The scene begins in a large auditorium with Collins, Rutherford and Banks goofing around with 8 mm film cameras; the video progresses to show the entire set with Collins using his own drumsticks for a microphone and the band fooling around with Yukich and the crew.
+The video was put into power rotation on MTV, and was number 9 on their list of the Top 100 videos of 1986.